Cane Corso Puppies for Sale

 Because of their suspicious nature and physical strength, careful training and socialization are necessary to curb aggressive behavior.

-If you’re considering adopting a Cane Corso puppy, make sure you understand this breed’s special health considerations.
-The average life expectancy is 10-12 years.
+The Cane Corso breed’s average life expectancy is 10-12 years.
 Like with many large breeds, watch for signs of Hip Dysplasia in older dogs.
 While this dog is usually healthy and vigorous, watch for these health issues:

 - Elbow Dysplasia